Changes to the statutory supervision of midwives will be introduced in 2017 you can find out more on the link below.

-There are eight Supervisors of Midwives: Gillian Boyes, Kathleen Hamblin, Carole McBurnie, Joyce Reekie, Claire McLaren, Karen King and Mel McLean.
+There are six Supervisors of Midwives: Gillian Boyes, Kathleen Hamblin, Joyce Reekie, Claire McLaren, Natalie Potts and Hannah Irvine.
 The Supervisors of Midwives are all practising midwives within NHS Dumfries and Galloway and undertake a variety of roles within the organisation.
 A Supervisor of Midwives is always available for public and staff . if you need to speak to a Supervisor of midwives they can be contacted through the Dumfries and Galloway Royal Infirmary switchboard 01387 246246.

 The main function of statutory supervision of midwives is protection of the public.
 The information on this page aims to ensure that the public are aware of this function and provide links to more information.

 Statutory supervision of midwives has operated within the UK since the beginning of the 20th century, when the majority of midwives practised independently or through charities.
 Since then, the role and function of supervisors of midwives have been shaped and defined by changes in social policy, professional development and practice.
 However, it remains a means of monitoring and supporting midwives’ professional practice to ensure that childbearing women receive care to the standards expected in contemporary health services.

 “In line with the overall purpose of professional self-regulation, supervision of midwives and midwifery practice supports protection of the public by providing good practice, preventing poor practice and intervening in unacceptable practice.”

 The purpose of statutory supervision of midwives is to protect the public and support and promote good midwifery practice.
 In fulfilling this remit, it plays a critical role in developing midwifery practice, the profession and the standards and policies developed to ensure the safe, high quality delivery of service.